-It’s some how true that google really appreciates the websites or the blogs which receive the high quality backlinks through thousands of referring domains.
+It’s somehow true that Google really appreciates the websites or blogs which receive high-quality backlinks through thousands of referring domains.

-However, the linking road is deeper.
-While linking to a website you trust you should use do-follow attribute and when not, a No-follow attribute.
+While linking to a website you trust you should use Dofollow tag and when not, a Nofollow tag.

 These tags are used in the HTML codes of all blog posts which contain a link to anything.

-The Do-follow links allow the search engines i.e. Google etc., to follow this link.
-This link creates a connection between yours and the linked website.
+The Dofollow links allow search engines like Google etc., to follow this link.
+This link passes link juice between yours and the linked website.

 Here comes a word called link juice.
-Passing link juice means allowing the crawler to crawl the link which eventually creates a bond between these two websites.
+Passing link juice means allowing the search engine crawler bot to crawl the link which eventually creates a bond between these two websites.

 We know that Google’s algorithm uses the interlinks and outbound links along with backlinks to judge the rank and quality of our websites.

 So why you should care about Dofollow tags?